African Slave Trade Patrol: Capture of Ann D. Richardson and Independence

 The brig served in the South Atlantic with the Brazil Squadron beginning in 1847.
-Perry got under way from Philadelphia on May 16, 1847, with specific orders to patrol between Rio de Janeiro, Brazil and Buenos Aires, Argentina.
+Perry got under way from Philadelphia on May 16, 1847, with specific orders to patrol between Rio de Janeiro, Brazil, and Buenos Aires, Argentina.
 Lieutenant John A. Davis was informed that suspected slavers in the American barque Ann D. Richardson were bound for the coast of Africa under false papers.
 Perry then seized the ship off Rio de Janeiro on December 16.
 Two days later, she also seized the American brig Independence.
 Investigation proved that both ships had been engaged in the slave trade, and both were sent to New York City as prizes.
 The captain of Independence was outraged about his arrest and even petitioned Commodore George W. Storer, but to no avail.
 USS Perry returned to Norfolk on July 10, 1849, and was decommissioned there four days later.
 She later served in Africa again, but only for a short while, after which she sailed back to New York.

 Capture of Martha

 One of the Americans' more significant victories in the operation was the capture of the slave ship Martha.
-On June 6 of 1850, Perry, under Lieutenant Davis, discovered the large rigged ship Martha off Ambriz while she was standing in to shore.
+On June 6, 1850, Perry, under Lieutenant Davis, discovered the large rigged ship Martha off Ambriz while she was standing in to shore.
 Soon after, as Perry came within gun range, Lieutenant Davis and his men witnessed some of Marthas crew throwing a desk over the side while raising the American flag.
 The slavers apparently did not realize that the brig was a United States Navy vessel until an officer and a few enlisted men were dispatched, at which time they lowered the American ensign and raised a Brazilian flag.
 When the officer reached Marthas deck, the captain denied having any papers, so a boat was sent after the desk, which was still floating, and all the necessary evidence was recovered.
 After that the slave trader admitted to Davis that he was a United States citizen and his ship was equipped for blackbirding.
 A hidden deck was found below with a large amount of farina and beans, over 400 wooden spoons, and metal devices used to restrain slaves.
 It was also learned that the captain of Martha was expecting a shipment of 1,800 Africans when Perry appeared.
 Martha was sent with a prize crew to New York City where she was condemned.
 The slaver captain paid 3,000 dollars to escape prison.